 The concepts of radioactive decay and its use in the dating of Earth materials take some time to master.
 Wikipedia has an excellent explanatory website on radiometric dating.
 (I’m a Wikipedia fan and editor, by the way.)
 A nice online radioactive decay simulation provides a visual of the process.
 Set the number of atoms high (I use 1600) and the time long (I use 3.0) Turn on “both” to see atoms and graph.
 A more detailed explanation of how half-lives are really calculated is shown here.
 See what I have spared you?
 Fortunately we have handy online calculators for radioactive decay.

 You may not be surprised to learn that the scientific framework of this course is considered a lie or delusion by just over a third of Americans (which is, in fact, a new low point).
 “Young Earth Creationists” believe that the Earth and the Universe are a few thousand years old, and that evolution did not occur.
 This is radically different from the cosmological and evolutionary models supported by scientists.
 Creationist arguments sometimes appear scientific, but you will quickly see that they are based on misconceptions, misrepresentations, mysteries, and zealotry.
 For example, take a look at this page citing “evidence for a young Earth” from Answers in Genesis.
 These are the people who produced the multimillion-dollar Creation Museum in Kentucky (“Prepare to Believe”).
 Check out this visit I had with First-Year Seminar students.
 Don’t miss the comments by Answers in Genesis officers).
 These are the same people who spent millions building a full-scale version of the Ark.
-We will not be covering creationist arguments directly in this course (we have real science to do), but I will always answer any questions you have about them.
+(Apparently visiting this Ark is a very boring experience.)
+We will not be covering creationist arguments directly in this course (we have real science to do), but I will always answer any questions you have.
 I am an evolutionary paleontologist and geologist, but please be assured that you will not be judged or graded on your personal beliefs.
 What you believe is always your business; what you understand about evolution and the history of life is mine.

 The new Time Scavengers blog is an excellent resource for geology students, especially those interested in paleontology.
 University of Tennessee graduate students Jen Bauer and Adriane Lam have put together a fantastic collection of articles, teaching aids, and links just for students like you!